Rebuilding after a bushfire

 - Only an owner or agent of the owner may appoint a private building surveyor.
-It is not the role of the local council or the VBA to appoint a private building surveyor.
+It is not the role of the local council or the Victorian Building Authority (VBA) to appoint a private building surveyor.
 By law, your builder cannot’ appoint the building surveyor.

 What documentation do I need to provide?

 To apply for a permit, you need to: